WojciechMatuszewski/programming-notes/web/modern-web.md

 - There are various ways to defer the hydration work.
 Those include  generating static sites, using progressive or out-of-order hydration or creating "islands of reactivity".

+> A note regarding the island architecture.
+As good as it might seem, if separate islands needs to share the state, you might run into problems.
+You cannot pass the state down, since that would make the parent of those island and island as well.
+The most common solution to this problem I've seen is to use a store for a given set of islands.
+Read [this blog for more information](https://frontendatscale.com/blog/islands-architecture-state/).

 ### Hydrating SPAs

 - Deferring hydration is not an option.
 Hydration can take a lot of time.
 If the user interacts with a page, would you want them to wait?